qaboxletstest/cypress-cucumber-demo/README.md

 ```

-2. What is covered in the examples?

-By no means this project is covering the complete Cucumber; rather it is only scratching the surface.
+2. What is covered here? - By no means this project is covering the complete Cucumber; rather it is only scratching the surface.
 So, topics covered are: -
         1. How to organize the tests
             - Put your feature files in cypress/integration/
             - Create one folder in cypress/integration/ for each feature files with the same name of feature file.
 Because the .feature file will use steps definitions from a directory with the same name as your .feature file.